 Research Paper Guidelines

-If accepted, your paper will be published as part of the symposium's online anthology.
-You must submit a copy of your final paper to email@example.com no later than May 1.
-This gives you sufficient time after the symposium to revise and finalize your paper based on questions and comments you received as part of your presentation.
+If you are selected as a winner in the oral or poster competition, your paper/poster will be published as part of the symposium's online anthology.
+You must submit a copy of your final paper/poster to email@example.com no later than May 1.
+This gives you sufficient time after the symposium to revise and finalize your paper/poster based on questions and comments you received as part of your presentation.
 The paper should be saved as a Word document (.doc), using the style guidelines of your particular discipline (MLA, APA, Chicago, etc.).
 If you are unable to create a Word document, please contact Jessica Martin at 788-7154 for instructions.